sourmash-bio/sourmash/doc/command-line.md

-The `search` subcommand searches a collection of signatures (in any of the [formats supported by sourmash](#storing-and-searching-signatures)) for matches to the query signature.
+The `search` subcommand searches a collection of signatures (in any of the [formats supported by sourmash](#storing-and-searching-signatures)) for matches to a single query signature.
 It can search for matches with either high [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) or containment; the default is to use Jaccard similarity, unless `--containment` is specified.  `-o/--output` will create a CSV file